The Waste of Parts Rulepop

 Actions

-Each round, players take turns, during which they spend Action Points (AP) to have their Crew Member perform actions.
-After all Crew Members have acted, Enemies perform their actions simultaneously.
+Each round, players take turns, during which their Crew Member performs actions.
+After all Crew Members have acted, Enemy perform 1 action.

 Crew Member Actions

-Each Crew Member has an Action stat, which indicates how many AP they currently have.
+Each Crew Member has an Action Stat, which indicates how many actions they can take on their turn.
 The starting value is 3, as shown on their Crew Member Dashboard.
-This stat may be temporarily modified during play and resets to its starting value a the end of the round.
-When Action Points are gained or spent, turn the stat’s gear accordingly.
+This stat may be temporarily modified during play and resets to its starting value at the end of the round.

-Beyond the standard Crew Actions, some cards and rooms provide additional actions.
+Beyond the standard Crew Actions, some cards and rooms provide additional actions or boost your Action Stat, granting you more actions per turn.

 Enemy Actions

-Enemies do not use Action Points and each enemy only performs 1 action at the end of each round.
-Enemies adhere to a strict set of priorities to either Move, Attack, or Damage their current Room.
-All enemies determine what they do simultaneously.
+Enemies do not use an Action Stat and each enemy only performs 1 action at the end of each round, following a strict set of priorities.
+Enemy actions are determined “simultaneously”.
+That is, one enemy’s action will not alter another enemy’s priority or action.

 Adjacent